Everytime you create a bot, you have to create a new Business or assign an existing Business to it.

 - The second way to create a Business is through the Business manager page.
 To get started creating Businesses from the Business manager, navigate to the Business Manager tab from the Mogambo homepage and click the + New Business button on the page’s top left-hand corner.

-Now, you’ll be taken to a page, where you now need to fill information in four main sections:
+Now, you’ll be taken to a page, where you now need to fill information in three main sections:

 - General Settings